dilayercelik/dilayercelik.github.io/about.md

 ### Introduction

   - Hi, I'm Dilay!
-I'm currently a first year PhD student in the [Adaptive Decisions](https://www.adaptive-decisions.com) Lab led by Prof Abhishek Banerjee at the University of Oxford.
+I'm currently a first year PhD student in the [Adaptive Decisions](https://www.adaptive-decisions.com) Lab led by Prof Abhishek Banerjee at the University of Oxford as a Clarendon Scholar.

   - I moved to the UK in late 2019 for my undergraduate studies; I went to UCL (2019-2023), then Imperial (2023-2024), before landing in Oxford in October 2024).
 I am originally from France, where I obtained my French Scientific Baccalaurate (2019).